-Many companies are specific with the type of people they hire because they are looking for a particular work environment.
+Many companies are specific to the type of people they hire because they are looking for a particular work environment.
 In today’s work world, there are various ways to discover like-minded individuals to hire.
 One such resource is called The Enneagram Test.
 There are various free tests available online that your potential employees can take to determine their personality type.
 Through this, you can determine the type of worker they are and how they can contribute to your organization.

 Even with their similarities, you want to approach every employee as an individual.
 They all want to be heard and feel like they can contribute to your team.
 Allow them to voice their views and opinions.
-It’s always a great to be open to feedback.
+It’s always great to be open to feedback.
 It will not only help with the success of the business but will also help you become a better leader.

 Nobody’s perfect, least of all ourselves.
 Keep that in mind when practicing to be a good leader.
 The worst boss to have is one that is not self-aware.
 When an employee offers feedback, be willing to listen and accept that you may have to change every now and again.
 Sometimes, even apologize.
-You’ll be surprised with how much transparency can garner respect.
+You’ll be surprised by how much transparency can garner respect.

 Don’t just talk about it, be about it.